NEW ZEALAND FAMILY ADVENTURE HOLIDAY

 - When can we go?
 All year round

 - Who is it suitable for?
-For families that have a penchant for geographical phenomena.
-For lovers of coastal scenery, offshore islands, smoking volcanoes, forested valleys and serene lakes
+For families that love to indulge in geographical phenomena, coastal scenery, offshore islands, smoking volcanoes, forested valleys and serene lakes

 - What is the minimum age?
 We would recommend a minimum age of 5 years for this trip but this is just a guide; our itineraries can be adapted, no problem, for families with younger children

 New Zealand Adventure Holiday - Trip itinerary